folio-org/docs/content/en/docs/Access/Additional topics/loans/loans.md

 tags: ["subtopic"]
 ---

-<table style="border: 2px solid black"><tr><td><strong> This section of the documentation contains links to external sites.
-Please be advised that these sites are not maintained by the FOLIO Documentation Group and may not be aligned with the current release of FOLIO.</strong></td></tr></table>
+**This section of the documentation contains links to external sites.
+Please be advised that these sites are not maintained by the FOLIO Documentation Group and may be aligned with a different FOLIO release.**

 Library staff manage patron loans in FOLIO through three primary apps - Check in, Check out, and Users.
 Staff also can view information about loans in the Circulation log and Inventory apps.